Article

 • Adopting & enabling digital mediums - With the adoption of digital mediums in most APAC countries, SMEs are more comfortable with digital solutions for banking.
 Offering a smooth digital experience across a broad set of functions such as onboarding, transactions management, loan applications, compliance etc. will be paramount to acquiring and retaining SME customers as well as reducing cost to serve for banks.

+• Ecosystem-centric strategy - The emergence of new digital banks in APAC underscores the effectiveness of an ecosystem-centric strategy.
+Banks can benefit from an API-first, open core that integrates solutions from diverse fintechs, and provides new routes to market.
+For example, Jifiti which is a part of the Finastra ecosystem enables embedded lending services for small businesses across multiple channels.
 A previous blog - ‘An ecosystem approach to banking the underbanked’ elaborates on how banks can benefit from being an orchestrator in the APAC market that is increasingly being driven by ecosystem driven models.
 Forging alliances with other market players in the SME services ecosystem such as trade platforms, invoice financing etc. could help banks alleviate the customer experience greatly for SMEs.

-• Strategic technology - Choices While planning to capitalize on the SME banking opportunity, agility and adaptability are essential, where the choice of a technology partner will be a strategic decision that will profoundly impact a bank's trajectory.
+• Strategic technology choices - While planning to capitalize on the SME banking opportunity, agility and adaptability are essential, where the choice of a technology partner will be a strategic decision that will profoundly impact a bank's trajectory.
 Technology chosen must not be just cutting-edge but also align with the intricate needs of the banking ecosystem.
 Banks in APAC should aim for a hybrid approach - a strong digital proposition, an effective branch and agency banking network and the right ecosystem partners with an underlying core system that supports the full gamut including the complex myriad of banking functionalities.

 Finastra Essence delivers on the promise by being a truly modern, flexible, microservices based core banking platform that offers a broad range of functionalities along with powerful integration capabilities to connect to, and make the best of, emerging ecosystems.
 The solution’s rich, broad, and deep banking functionalities are combined with a product composer for rapid product creation.
 Established banks and emerging players across the globe are using Essence to accelerate growth in new segments and launch differentiated products and services.